 As part of its Stream Maintenance Program (SMP), the Santa Clara Valley Water District (Valley Water) plans to perform work along creeks across Santa Clara County in 2019.
 Under the SMP, work occurs annually to improve the environment, reduce the risk of flooding and keep our communities safe.
 For decades, our crews have been trekking into streams to remove sediment build-up, manage vegetation, clear trash and debris, and stabilize banks that have eroded during high water flows.
 The SMP ensures streams with completed flood protection projects continue to function as designed to protect homes and businesses.
 Valley Water owns and manages about 275 miles of streams.
 Each year, portions of these streams are inspected and prioritized for maintenance projects.

-The projects listed here are part of this season’s proposed work.
-Pending state and federal regulatory approvals, work on these projects will continue through October 15, 2019.
+The projects listed here are part of this season’s proposed work and are the most significant anticipated work.
+Existing work and minor work are not included on this listing.
+Pending state and federal regulatory approvals, work on Stream Maintenance Program projects will continue through October 15, 2019.
 In some instances, Valley Water may request and receive work extensions beyond October 15 to complete projects.
 Other work including minor maintenance, riparian planting, invasive plant removal, and other vegetation management projects can occur year-round.
 A copy of the 2019 general program notice and separate project notices for specific projects can be found under the "Reports and Documents" tab.

 What to expect